Home

 Sure, Ocean Spray seems to be a regular guest at the holiday dinner table, but making your own is easy and too tasty not to do so.

 It's not quite as easy as opening the can, but it is close.
-I think it is also fun to make this side dish.
+I also think it is fun to make this side dish.

 The restaurant guests are always amazed that I go to the trouble to do this but they really appreciate it.
 It is one of those small things that helps make a meal memorial.